18 May 2021 / 6:45 PM / Zoom

 32:57 Should FPSENA expand boundaries to welcome Kings Oak residents?

-- 32:57 Alderperson Sweet-T reported hearing of residents of Kings Oaks desire to join FPSENA.
-Support greater community building between neighborhoods in 17th Ward.
+- 32:57 Alderperson Sweet-T reported hearing of residents of Kings Oaks desire to join FPSENA, and supports greater community building between neighborhoods in 17th Ward.

 - 35:11 Sarah Kogan agreed